seastwood/usb-audio-ip-client/README.md

 Special thanks to the developers of USBIP and Pipewire for making this possible.

-Note: Only tested on openSUSE
+Note:
+- Tested/works on openSUSE.
+- Tested/did not work on Fedora 41.

 How to use:
 - You must have ssh, Pipewire, and USBIP installed, enabled and started on the host device.